 - Poultry and egg products.

 - Salads such as egg, tuna, chicken, potato, and macaroni.

 - Bakery products such as cream-filled pastries, cream pies, and chocolate eclairs.

 - Sandwich fillings.

 - Milk and dairy products.

 What are the symptoms?

+Symptoms of staph food poisoning include nausea, vomiting, retching, stomach cramping, and diarrhea.
 In more severe cases, dehydration, headache, muscle cramping, and changes in blood pressure and pulse rate may occur.